The Rite of Spring: Synopsis and structure

 In a note to the conductor Serge Koussevitzky in February 1914, Stravinsky described Le Sacre du printemps as "a musical-choreographic work, [representing] pagan Russia ... unified by a single idea: the mystery and great surge of the creative power of Spring".
 In his analysis of The Rite, Pieter van den Toorn writes that the work lacks a specific plot or narrative, and should be considered as a succession of choreographed episodes.

-The French titles are given in the form given in the four-part piano score published in 1913.
+The French titles are given in the form as written in the four-part piano score published in 1913.
 There have been numerous variants of the English translations; those shown are from the 1967 edition of the score.